christianalfoni/module-loader-tdd/README.md

 ### Testing a module
 Running a test on a module requires you to pass the name of the module and a function for testing.
 The function receives three arguments.
-The first being the the module, the second being its private methods and the last argument is the required dependencies inside the module.
+The first being the the module, the second being its private methods and the last argument is the required dependencies inside the module being tested.

 The deps object is a map of the dependencies, e.g. *deps.logger*.
 If the dependency is an object with methods they are all automatically *stubbed*, which basically means that they are verifiable empty functions.
 We do this